gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 with empty strings.
 This is useful to avoid exposing entity names at binary level but has a negative impact on the debuggability of tagged types.

-Alternatively, when pragmas ``Discard_Names`` and ``Restrictions (No_Streams)`` simultanously apply to a tagged type, its Expanded_Name and External_Tag are also initialized with empty strings.
-In particular, both these pragmas can be applied as configuration pragmas to avoid exposing entity names at binary level for the entire parition.

 Pragma Normalize_Scalars
 ========================